 - improving signage

-- installing footwear cleaning stations at track entrances
+- installing footwear hygiene stations at track entrances

 - education and behaviour change.